 - There are lots of ways you can write while standing.
 You can stand at a counter, for example, and write in your notebook, but that’s not very unusual.
 In addition to standing, try writing on a flat, vertical surface.
 Tape paper to a wall, door, or window and then let your words flow.
 You can also use an easel or a whiteboard for this one.

 - The trick is lie directly on the grass.
 Do not use a blanket or a towel — make contact with the green.
 The idea is to physically connect with a texture you’re not used to.
 If the grass is too damp or dirty for you, then try this on sand or pavement (I bet the pavement’s WAY dirtier than the grass).
 The important thing is to be outdoors, lying down, and writing.

 - 7. Paint Your Words

-- You don’t need fancy paints or paintbrushes – a set of watercolors from the school supply aisle will do.
-You might want to use that oversized paper for this one.
-Paint your story or poem instead of writing it and if the mood strikes (and you’re feeling artistic), get some images in there too – or just let the colors run and see what happens to your words.
+- You don’t need fancy paints or paintbrushes — a cheap set of watercolors from the school supply aisle will do.
+You might want to use that over-sized paper for this one.
+Paint your story or poem instead of writing it, and if the mood strikes (and you’re feeling artistic), get some images in there too — or just let the colors run and see what happens to your words.

 - Use a fountain pen and an inkwell (yes, they still make this stuff) and find out what it was like to be a writer hundreds of years ago.
 Remember, some of the greatest writers in history did it this way — dipping their nibs into the ink: Shakespeare, Jane Austen, and Emily Dickinson.
 If they could do it, you can too!